-Sources that must be acknowledged include, but are not limited to, lab manuals, books, articles in books, journal articles, and web pages, along with graphs, charts, tables, data sets, etc., in any of the sources just mentioned.
-Proper acknowledgment must indicate both the source and how it served as a source for any specific portions of the student’s work.
+Sources that must be acknowledged include, but are not limited to, lab manuals, books, articles in books, journal articles and web pages, along with graphs, charts, tables, data sets, etc., in any of the sources just mentioned.
+Proper acknowledgment must indicate both the source and how it served as a source for any specific portions of the student’s assignment.

 The informal nature of some writing may obviate the necessity of rigorously formal citation, but still requires honest attribution to original authors of all borrowed materials.
-Students should feel free to consult with instructors whenever there is doubt as to proper documentation.
+Students should consult with instructors or librarians whenever there is doubt as to proper documentation.

-The Committee on Academic Requirements (CAR) is the standing committee of the faculty charged with regular review of students’ academic programs and the administration of faculty regulations concerning academic standards and requirements.
-The committee is also empowered to recommend to the faculty waivers of certain requirements (i.e., the “20 course rule,” the senior-year residency requirement, etc.).
-Requests for waivers are carefully evaluated by the committee and forwarded to the faculty only when a general educational advantage is perceived.
+The Committee on Academic Requirements (CAR) is a standing committee of the faculty charged with regular review of students’ academic programs and the administration of faculty regulations concerning academic standards and requirements.
+The committee is also empowered to recommend to the faculty waivers of certain requirements (e.g. the senior-year residency requirement).
+Students can petition the CAR to request a waiver of a requirement by completing the Academic Requirements Petition Form available on the Registrar’s Office website.

-With the dean of students as chair, the committee regularly meets at the end of each semester to review records of students who are not making satisfactory progress or who are under advisement from previous CAR mandates.
-Student records may be reviewed at other times should information arise about academic difficulties that were not available at the time of the regular committee meetings.
+With the Vice President for Student Affairs and Dean of Academic Success as co-chairs, the committee regularly meets approximately three weeks after the end of each semester to review the academic records of all students who earn two or more grades less than C in the preceding semester, or who have two or more Incomplete grades, or who are not making satisfactory progress in completing distribution or other degree requirements including cumulative GPA, or who are under advisement from previous CAR mandates.
+This committee may also review student records at other times should information arise about academic difficulties that were not available at the time of the regular committee meetings.

 The committee may take one of several actions including, but not limited to:

-- Warnings: Students meet with the dean’s staff member as needed.
+Warning: Students meet with their student dean as needed.

 Individuals with access to the Swarthmore College network have the following obligations and responsibilities:

 - To respect other people and the College’s intellectual environment.
-Use of the network may not violate federal, state, or local law, including the laws of defamation, forgery, and harassment.
+Use of the network may not violate College policies, federal, state, or local law, including the laws of defamation, forgery, copyright/trademark infringement, and harassment.

 - To protect each individual’s accounts from unauthorized use by others.
 Every account is provided for the use of a specific individual and may not be shared with nor loaned to others.
 Additionally, office computers are generally assigned to specific individuals for College-related work.
 All members of the community must obtain permission before using a computer not assigned to them.

 - To respect the integrity of other users’ accounts.
 Individuals must not attempt to decode passwords or access information illegitimately.
-For example, sending electronic mail under another person’s name (forged email) is a violation of this policy.
+For example, sending electronic mail under another person’s name (forged/spoofed email) or trying to guess and use someone's password are violations of this policy.

 - To avoid engaging in any activity that may reasonably be expected to be harmful to the systems operated by the College, including, but not limited to, attempting to disrupt, gain unauthorized access to, or damage computing and network systems (hardware and software) belonging to Swarthmore College, or to use the College’s computing resources to disrupt, infiltrate, or damage systems belonging to others on campus or around the world.
 When a system vulnerability is discovered, users are expected to report it to Information Technology Services (ITS).

-- To avoid excessive use of shared resources, whether through monopolizing systems, overloading networks, misusing printers or other resources, or sending spam or unsolicited mass electronic mail.
+- To avoid excessive use of shared resources.
+Excess use of resources may occur through monopolizing systems, overloading networks, misusing printers or other resources, or sending spam or unsolicited mass electronic mail.

-Violations of these guidelines that come to the attention of ITS will be referred as appropriate to the Dean’s Office, Provost’s Office, or Human Resources Office.
+Violations of these guidelines that come to the attention of ITS will be referred, as appropriate, to the Division of Student Affairs, Provost’s Office, or Human Resources Office.
 Where appropriate, ITS may temporarily withhold services from students, faculty, or staff while referring the case in a timely manner to the appropriate College office.
-Sanctions can include termination of all OSP services to the individual(s).
+Sanctions can also include termination of all OSP services to the individual(s).